bookofiyi/bookofiyi/README.md

 - Social Media Designs: https://behance.net/gallery/136701447/Social-Media-Designs

 ## Product Design
-I am also currently learning about UI/UX Design and will be updating this with projects I have completed in the near future 😁
+I am also currently learning about UI/UX Design and will be updating this with projects I have completed in the near future.
+Hoping to be able to work in the game industry, creating beautiful UIs and a great UX for video games 😁

 <b>Thank you for your time!</b>